-La Féline is a progressive (French) pop act (named after Jacques Tourneur’s 1942 movie) led by Paris based singer and guitarist Agnès Gayraud.
-She is also one of the figurehead of french pop activists’ movement La Souterraine.
+La Féline is a progressive (French) pop act (named after Jacques Tourneur’s 1942 movie) led by singer and guitarist Agnès Gayraud.
+She is also a theorician, author of Dialectic of Pop (Urbanomic, 2019).
 A tall brunette who sings in French — byzantine lyrics that ring in your head long after hearing them —, brings together her singular pop songwriting and Baudelaire, church singing and 808s, pop and deep thoughts.
 Think “La Question” by Françoise Hardy, or “Desertshore” by Nico, the bizarre pop elegance of Stereolab or the choirs textures of Elisabeth Fraser.
 You can feel the profound musical personality in the vocals and the lyrics.
 Jarvis Cocker championed some of her songs on his Radio 6 Sunday Service show.
-Her last critically acclaimed LP Adieu l’enfance was released on November 2014.
-She just released the next, Triomphe, the 27th January 2017 : she’s gone wilder and groovier, making her music even more magnetic and ambitious.
-She will celebrate the album release in a full band’s live at LA MAROQUINERIE, in PARIS, the 16th of March.
+Her first LP Adieu l’enfance was released on November 2014, the second one, Triomphe, was released in England in 2018.
+Now comes Vie Future, has been released in October 2019.
+In November 2021, she performed it live with the orchestra of the Lyon Opéra.
+A 25 minutes video has been released of the show, with a 5 tracks EP.

 “Agnès Gayraud, otherwise known as La Féline, is a brilliant, intelligent maker of pop music.
 La Féline’s unusual arrangements is French pop at its best.”
 (The Line of Best Fit)

 “After some remarkable tracks in English and Spanish, La Féline find the formula for minimal, coldwave, intelligent pop, both nocturnal and sensual.”
 (Les Inrockuptibles)